MugenMicko/voron/V0/5015_Toolhead/README.md

 # 5015 Toolhead
 This is a Voron V0.1 toolhead that uses the guts of a 5015 fan for part cooling and incorporates Neopixel RGBW leds.
 It currently works with the LGX Lite extruder and the [Voron PocketWatch 2](https://github.com/VoronDesign/Pocket-Watch).
-The TBG-Lite extruder will be added.
+The TBG-Lite extruder will be added soon.

-It uses the standard Voron V0.1 X carriage (and the MGN9C mod X carriage), is based on the [Mini-AfterSherpa](https://github.com/KurioHonoo/Mini-AfterSherpa), but I've designed it from the ground up using TinkerCad :man_facepalming:
+It uses the standard Voron V0.1 X carriage (and the MGN9C mod X carriage), is based on the [Mini-AfterSherpa](https://github.com/KurioHonoo/Mini-AfterSherpa), but I've designed it from the ground up:

 This toolhead should not normally lose any X, Y or Z travel.